 The trainer must speak clearly and distinctly.
-Mumbling or talking too quickly only confuses the trainee.
+Mumbling or talking too quickly will only confuse the trainee.
 The trainer must consider not only what he or she says but also how it is stated.
-If the trainer's tone of voice implies that the trainee is incompetent, he or she alienates the trainee.
+If the trainer's tone of voice implies that the trainee is incompetent, he or she will alienate the trainee.
 Instead, the trainer should encourage the trainee's efforts, offer praise when a skill is mastered, and always be patient.

 Every industry has its own jargon.
-Trainees should learn hotel jargon during training.
-For example, house count, no-show, sleeper, full house, and late arrival are all terms used in the industry.
-Even if the trainee has previous experience at another lodging property, it is still necessary to review these terms to be sure he or she understands each term as it is used at the current establishment.
+Trainees should learn the jargon during training.
+For example, house count, reg card, no-show, sleeper, full house, late arrival are all terms used in the industry.
+Even if the trainee has had previous experience at another lodging property, it is still necessary to review these terms, to be sure that the trainee understands each term as it is used at the establishment where he or she will be working.
 For example, at a former job, the term late arrivals may have referred to guests who arrive after 9:00 P.M.; at the current establishment, however, late arrival may refer to anyone arriving after 4:00 P.M.

-The presentation should be broken into logical, sequential steps.
-The step-by-step procedure that was previously prepared allows the front office manager to present the material in an orderly fashion.
-Trainees understand such straightforward instructions as "Press this key on the keyboard to activate the registration menu" more easily than they understand "Here is the registration menu. . . .
+The presentation should be broken down into logical, sequential steps.
+The step-bystep procedure that was previously prepared will allow the front office manager to present the material in an orderly fashion.
+Trainees will understand such straightforward instructions as "Press this key on the keyboard to activate the registration menu" more easily than they will understand "Here is the registration menu . . .
 Oh, wait a minute.
-Let's go back to the reservation menu for a minute . . . " Printed material that outlines the procedure helps the trainee learn the skill with practice.
+Let's go back to the reservation menu to see something . . ."
+Printed material that outlines the procedure will help the trainee to learn the skill with practice.